CSDDD software: what companies actually need and what most get wrong

 Corrective action tracking.
 When issues are identified, the remediation process (action plans, responsibility assignment, deadlines, evidence collection, verification) benefits from structured workflow tooling that creates an audit trail.

 Disclosure and reporting.
-For companies also subject to CSRD, the CSDDD due diligence process feeds directly into ESRS disclosures.
+For companies also subject to CSRD, the CSDDD due diligence process feeds directly into ESRS disclosures, particularly ESRS S1 (own workforce), S2 (workers in the value chain), and G1 (business conduct).
 Software that connects the operational due diligence record to the reporting output saves significant duplication of effort.

 Where software does not help